 In general, a direct debit installment agreement is any IRS payment plan that is paid with automatic withdrawals from your checking account or bank account.
 Direct debit is the best way to be consistent with your monthly payments.
+You can set up direct debits with form 433-D Form.
 A major benefit of agreeing to pay your taxes through direct debit is the reduction of certain fees and interests associated with your installment agreement.

 Instead of a direct debit installment agreement, you may also want to consider a payroll deduction.
 When you agree to a payroll deduction, your minimum monthly payment will be automatically deducted from your paycheck.
 In either case, both of these automatic withdrawals will prevent the IRS from filing a tax lien against you.

 Can I Change My Existing Payment Plan?